How to make a self-retrigger DAG in Airflow

 trigger_gmb_attribution >> check_date_task >> [trigger_backfill, stop_task]

-• wait_for_completion is set to False to make the current DAG finished before next run
+to make the current DAG finished before next runtrigger_rule

-• trigger_rule is set to all_done - means no matter before tasks are success, failed or skipped, the next run should always be triggered
+- means no matter before tasks are success, failed or skipped, the next run should always be triggeredtrigger_run_id

 It’s also very easy to cancel/stop the backfill task.
 You can just mark the current running task as success/failed state when the last sub task is running.
 In this way, the sub task will still run to finish as we only mark the outside task as sucess/failed.